Building resilient regional and remote Queensland communities.

 - be an Australian citizen or holder of an Australian Permanent visa.

-Applicants are encouraged to demonstrate their interest in working in rural or regional Queensland.
+- must demonstrate their interest in working in rural or regional Queensland.